riverafj/Intersectional_Data-Race_and_Disability/README.md

 https://public.tableau.com/views/IntersectionalData/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link

 # How I created this
-I did some research online and realized that what I was reading had a downloadble dataset.
+I did some research online and realized what I was reading had a downloadble dataset.
 I downloaded the dataset and ofcourse it was not organized.
 So I used excel to orginize and clean the dataset.
 I had to rearrange some columns and deleted the null values which it didn't affect what I was trying to do.
 I then used a visualizing tool called Tableau.
 I like using tableau because it is easier to represent a more orginized and clear picture for the audience.
 After going back and forth with excel and tableau, I was